 - Being diagnosed with MS does not shorten your life expectancy.
 In general, people who suffer from MS have the same life expectancy as those without the disease.
 It's only in rare and severe cases that patients experience a shorter life span.
 While MS may impact the quality of a person's life, it doesn't typically affect the length of life.
 However, the symptoms of the disease and its gradual progression can make day-to-day life challenging.

-- There's no one test to diagnose MS. Diagnosing MS involves a number of components, but typically it requires a neurological exam and a doctor’s reported observations, the patient’s history, and the results of certain tests such as an MRI or spinal tap.
+- There's no single test to diagnose MS. Diagnosing MS involves a number of components, but typically it requires a neurological exam and a doctor's reported observations, the patient's history, and the results of certain tests such as an MRI or a spinal tap.
 A definitive diagnosis requires:

 - Evidence there are lesions in at least two areas of the patient's central nervous system